FriendSoftwareLabs/friendchat/README.md

 For example, connecting to your Friend machine with https://localhost:6502 and having the Friend Chat domain as 'test.localfriend' will not work, even if 'test.localfriend' points to 127.0.0.1...
+* Ports used by the server components are 3000 ( https GET ), 3001 ( https/wss ),
+27970 ( TCP with TLS ), 27960 ( https/wss ).
+Except for 27970, which is a
+FriendChat-Presence servers connection, these ports need to be open or proxied for a working setup.
+* STUN/TURN: while setting up the STUN/TURN servers(s) is not part of this installation, they are vital to a working live chats/conference setup.
+Public STUN servers are out there ( google it, also google has one ), but TURN servers are far more resource intensive and you will likely have to set up your own.
+Ports used for these are usually UPD 3478, 5449 and they set up p2p connections in the UDP 40000-65k range.
 * mysql - which should be already installed for Friend Core.
 Friend Chat and Presence servers need their own database.
 The installation script will create them for you.